MARS-M: When Variance Reduction Meets Matrices: Experiments

 \subsection{Computer Vision Experiments}

 Besides language model task, we also conduct experiments on computer vision tasks with these optimizers on CIFAR-10 dataset~\citep{krizhevsky2009learning} and ResNet-18 model~\citep{he2016deep}.
 We set $\gamma=0.025$ for MARS-M and do grid search over $\{10^{-4},\cdots,10^{-2}\}$ for the learning rate.
 We set $\beta=0.95$ for all the optimizers.
-All the experiments are done with training batch size 128 on 1 NVIDIA A6000 GPU, with a total of 200 training epochs.
-Additionally, we use MultiStepLR scheduler so that the learning rate will decrease to 10\% at 100th step and 1\% at 150th step.
+All the experiments are done with a training batch size of 128 on 1 NVIDIA A6000 GPU, with a total of 200 training epochs.
+Additionally, we use MultiStepLR scheduler so that the learning rate will decrease to 10\% at 100th epoch and 1\% at 150th epoch.

 The test loss and accuracy for MARS-M and MARS-M approximate, as well as Moonlight optimizer, are shown in Figure~\ref{fig:cifar10}.
 It can be seen that MARS-M achieve better test accuracy and lower test loss over Moonlight and MARS-M-approx, validating the effect of variance reduction.